 Nature and Probable Consequences-On November 8, 2019, the West Penn Allegheny Health System reported that a patient received a dose that was at least 10 Gy (1,000 rad) more than expected to the wrong treatment site while undergoing an eye plaque radiotherapy procedure.
-The eye plaque contained 13 iodine-125-(I)-125) seeds, with each seed containing approximately 137.94 megabecquerel (MBq) (3.73 mCi), for a total activity of 1.79 GBq (48.546 mCi).
+The eye plaque contained 13 iodine (I)-125 seeds, with each seed containing approximately 137.94 megabecquerel (MBq) (3.73 mCi), for a total activity of 1.79 GBq (48.46 mCi).
 The prescribed dose was 85 Gy (8,500 rad) for treatment of an ocular melanoma that required a total treatment time of 101 hours.

 On the morning of November 8, 2019, the eye plaque was implanted and covered with bandages.
-Thirty minutes after the eye plaque was implanted, the patient complained of excessive pain, which resulted in and the nursing staff contactinged the ophthalmologist about the management of the patient's pain.
+Thirty minutes after the eye plaque was implanted, the patient complained of excessive pain, and the nursing staff contacted the ophthalmologist about the management of the patient's pain.
 The position of the eye plaque was not known at this time because it was covered by bandages.
-Several hours later when the pain did not subside, the ophthalmologist directed that instructed the ophthalmology fellow to remove the bandages be removed and check the eye and position of the eye plaque be checked.
-Upon removal of the bandages, ilt was at this time that the ophthalmology fellow noticed determined that the eye plaque had become dislodged.
+Several hours later when the pain did not subside, the ophthalmologist instructed the ophthalmology fellow to remove the bandages and check the eye and position of the eye plaque.
+It was at this time that the ophthalmology fellow noticed that the plaque had become dislodged.
 An operating room was booked, and the ophthalmologist removed the eye plaque.
 The licensee believes the plaque became dislodged when the patient first complained of pain and that the plaque was in the incorrect position for approximately 8.5 hours.
 The licensee calculated the maximum unintended dose to the normal sclera and cornea to be 18.99 Gy (1,899 rad) at a depth of 1 millimeter (mm).
-The ophthalmologist reexamined the patient after the eye plaque was removed on November 8, 2019, and again on November 20, 2019.
+The ophthalmologist reexamined the patient after the eye plaque was removed on November 8, 2019, and on November 20, 2019.
 No damage to the eye was found as a result of the eye plaque becoming dislodged.
 The patient and referring physician were notified of the event on November 8, 2019.
 The patient was successfully retreated on November 22, 2019.

 Cause(s)-The licensee believes the event occurred due to the lack of a second intact suture.
-Although the procedure does not state the number of sutures to use, typically, an the ophthalmologist uses two sutures to keep the eye plaque in place.
+Although the procedure does not state the number of sutures to use, typically, the ophthalmologist uses two sutures to keep the eye plaque in place.
 When the ophthalmologist went to remove the eye plaque, the ophthalmologist discovered that only one suture was intact.
 The second suture was not found.
 Possible reasons for the missing suture include (1) it broke away from the eye plaque eyelets, (2) the suture pulled through the tissue on the inside of the eye, or (3) the suture was accidentally cut while tying.